 Conclusion

 Getting older isn’t for the weak!
 There are tons of orthopedic issues that plague the older population.
-Luckily, by performing regular strength training, you can fight back against these common ailments.
+Luckily, regular strength training can help you fight back against these everyday ailments.

 Just remember to take your time and listen to your body.
 With just one quality workout at a time, you’ll vastly improve your chances of aging in a healthy manner.